ProjectVolo/volo-lockscreen/README.md

 See Wiki (Link Soon)

+### Code only gets here by being tested in both Upcoming and Dev

 ### Updating
 1. In the terminal, `cd` to `/usr/share/lightdm-webkit/themes/lightdm-webkit-material/`
 2. Pull changes from repository, `git pull`